Organic certification: Ireland

 In Ireland, organic certification is available from the Irish Organic Farmers and Growers Association, Demeter Standards Ltd. and Organic Trust Ltd.

 Switzerland

 In Switzerland, products sold as organic must comply at a minimum with the Swiss organic regulation (Regulation 910.18).
 Higher standards are required before a product can be labelled with the Bio Suisse label.

 Sweden

 In Sweden, organic certification is handled by the organisation KRAV with members such as farmers, processors, trade and also consumer, environmental and animal welfare interests.

+Ukraine

+In Ukraine, organic is regulated in accordance with the Law of Ukraine On Basic Principles and Requirements for Organic Production, Circulation and Labelling of Organic Products.
+Majority of Ukrainian producers, processing units, traders are also certified under international organic legislation (e.g. EU Organic Regulations, NOP, etc. The Order on the Approval of the State Logo for Organic Products was approved by the Ministry of Agrarian Policy and Food of Ukraine in 2019.
+The state logo for organic products is registered as a trademark and owned by the Ministry of Agrarian Policy and Food of Ukraine.
+The requirements for proper use of the Ukrainian state logo for organic products and labelling are described on the website of the Ministry of Agrarian Policy and Food of Ukraine as well as in the Methodical Recommendations on the Use of the State Logo for Organic Products.

+In the summer 2023, the State Register of Operators the Produce Organic Products in Compliance with the Legislation in Organic Production, Circulation and Labelling of Organic Products and the State Register of Certification Bodies in Organic Production and Circulation of Organic Products that are maintained by the Ministry of Agrarian Policy and Food of Ukraine were launched in Ukraine.

+A certificate confirming production and/or circulation of organic products under the legislation other than Ukrainian, shall be recognised in Ukraine with the view to import or export of such products, provided that it has been issued by the foreign certification body included in the List of foreign certification bodies which is maintained by the State Service of Ukraine on Food Safety and Consumer Protection.

+State Institution "Entrepreneurship and Export Promotion Office" (EEPO, Ukraine) plays an important role in Ukrainian organic export facilitation.

+Milestones and all the other useful information about the Ukrainian organic sector is available at the specialised Ukrainian organic webportal OrganicInfo.ua.

 United Kingdom

 In the United Kingdom, organic certification is handled by a number of organizations, regulated by The Department for Environment, Food and Rural Affairs (DEFRA), of which the largest are the Soil Association and Organic Farmers and Growers.
 While UK certification bodies are required to meet the EU minimum organic standards for all member states; they may choose to certify to standards that exceed the minimums, as is the case with the Soil Association.